Field Manual · DAM

 Executive Summary

 This guide is a step-by-step, vendor-neutral playbook on Using Your DAM to Ensure Compliance — TdR Guide.
 It explains the purpose, key concepts, and the practical workflow a team should follow to implement or improve this capability in a DAM and content-ops environment.
 Learn how to use DAM to automate compliance, track usage rights, manage approvals, and protect your brand from legal and regulatory risks.
 Compliance in digital asset management isn’t optional—it’s essential.
 With expanding content regulations, privacy laws, and brand governance standards, the risks of non-compliance are higher than ever.
-A Digital Asset Management (DAM) system can be your first line of defence by tracking usage rights, managing expirations, and controlling access.
+A Digital Asset Management (DAM) system can be your first line of defense by tracking usage rights, managing expirations, and controlling access.
 This guide explains how to leverage your DAM to enforce compliance across every stage of the content lifecycle.
-You’ll learn how to use metadata, permissions, automation, and audit trails to protect your organisation from legal, regulatory, and reputational risks.
+You’ll learn how to use metadata, permissions, automation, and audit trails to protect your organization from legal, regulatory, and reputational risks.
 It includes actionable steps, examples, and best-practice guardrails, plus common pitfalls and measurement ideas so readers can apply the guidance and verify impact.

 Introduction

-Every asset your organisation produces—photos, videos, copy, or graphics—carries compliance implications.
+Every asset your organization produces—photos, videos, copy, or graphics—carries compliance implications.
 Whether it’s copyright ownership, GDPR data handling, or brand policy enforcement, failure to comply can result in financial penalties or loss of trust.

 A DAM system provides the structure and transparency needed to manage compliance systematically.
 Instead of relying on manual checks and inconsistent spreadsheets, compliance rules can be built directly into workflows and metadata.
 When configured correctly, your DAM becomes not only a content hub but also a compliance engine.

-Guide Steps
+The Steps

-1. Define Compliance Requirements for Your Organisation
+1. Define Compliance Requirements for Your Organization

 Start by identifying the laws, regulations, and internal policies that apply to your content.
 Examples include: Copyright and Licensing (Ensuring all images, videos, and fonts have documented usage rights); Data Protection (GDPR, CCPA) (Controlling assets containing personal data); Accessibility Standards (WCAG) (Maintaining alt text and accessible design templates); and Brand Governance (Enforcing tone, logo usage, and approved brand visuals).
 Map these requirements to DAM processes so each can be monitored and enforced through system rules or metadata.